Roy L. Sturgeon

-Over many decades, the Law Library has built a substantial collection of foreign law print resources—many not available online.
+Over many decades, the Law Library has built a substantial collection of foreign law print resources numbering in the tens of thousands—many not available online.
 The bulk are shelved on the 5th & 6th floors.
 These include caselaw, statutes/codes, journals, & treatises.
 And a lot are in the vernacular.
-The collection is particularly strong in French, German, & United Kingdom law.
+Our collection is particularly strong in French, German, & United Kingdom law.
 Additional print resources are shelved on the 3d floor in New Books, Reserve, Reference, & the Maritime Collection; 4th floor in Special/Rare Collections & Microforms; 5th floor in Government Documents; & 6th floor in the Comparative Law Collection.

 For more details, search the Law Library's online catalog & see boxes below.

 Most foreign law in non-common law jurisdictions is difficult, if not impossible, to find in English translation (accurate or not, official or not).
 The best translations are done by qualified humans.
 But if you lack access to one, then try a machine translator.
 Although often unreliable & unintelligible, they can be useful as a preliminary step until getting a human translator (or consulting a bilingual print dictionary, which the Law Library owns many of) to help you: